Dinesh1899/ComputerArchitecture-CS6600/README.md

 - [View detailed report](CacheSimulator/Report.pdf)

 ## 2. Branch Predictor
-- A generic branch predictor(in C++), to understand the behaviour of the actual branch predictors which are used in actual hardware.
+- A generic branch predictor to understand the behaviour of the actual branch predictors which are used in actual hardware.
 - [View detailed report](BranchPredictor/Report.pdf)

 ## 3. Dynamic Scheduling